Management Committee

 President

-In her spare time, Jenny loves to travel with her partner Peter; continue their ecological restoration of their patch of tropical forest at the Capricorn Coast; and lavish affection upon their rescued pussy cat, Bo-Bo.
+In her spare time, Jenny loves to travel with her partner Peter; continue their ecological restoration of their patch of tropical forest at the Capricorn Coast; and lavish affection upon their much loved pussy cat, Bo-Bo.

 Sharon Lowe